soobin27/embsys310/assignment02/solutions.md

 only once to increment “counter”.

 a) What is the value of the “counter” from the “Locals” window?
-- 2147483647
+- -2147483648

 b) What is the value of the “counter” in the “Registers” window?
-- 0X7FFFFFFF
+- 0X80000000

 c) Please note down if the N and/or V flags are set in the APSR register.
 And explain why.
-- none of the flags are set.
-The reason the N flag is not set is because it is not a negative number.
-The reason v flag is also not set is because incrementing by one did not cause overflow.
+- N flag is set because the number turned negative
+- V flag is also set because incrementing it by one caused overflow into negative value